jewelsofthought/neshama/site/posts/parashot/39-Chukat.md

 n21:6]  [הנחשׁים השׂריפים]{dir="rtl"} &mdash; _Fiery serpents_.
 The poison in their fangs made their victims feel as if they were burning.

-n21:7] Once a natural force has been unleashed, special merit is needto to remove it, or protect against it, even if the sin that caused it has been removed (_Or HaChaim_).
+n21:7] Once a natural force has been unleashed, special merit is needed to to remove it, or protect against it, even if the sin that caused it has been removed (_Or HaChaim_).

 n21:8] (_Rosh Hashanah_ 29a) "Does a serpent cause death or life?
 Rather, when they looked upward and subjected their hearts to their Father in Heaven, they were healed, but if not, they died. (_Rashi_)